nickmvincent/cmpt120_fall2024/lecture_src/deck_9-1.md

 Now, let's do a "Too Long, Didn't Read" tutorial on Python's Turtle graphics.

-- aim to complement other learning materials by offering hands-on practice.
+- aim to complement other learning materials.

 ---